VectorInstitute/health-rec/README.md

 #### Download service data

 If you are using the 211 API or Empower's API, make sure you check with them to see if the API keys are configured correctly for the geography of interest.
+The scripts fetch data from the respective APIs and transforms them to be compatible with the [Data Schema](schema.rst).

 **GTA data (211 API)**